ISDuBA/ISDuBA/docs/forwarder.md

 timeout = "5s"
 ```

-If the `automatic` is set to true all documents that match the filter are
-forwarded to endpoint.
 The backend polls for documents that were not uploaded
-for the URL and forwards them.
+for the configure URL and forwards them.
 Already imported documents are also forwarded.
 If set to false only those that are manually forwarded are sent to the URL.

-`url` has to be unique for all the forwarder targets.

 ## Filtering
 The first level of filtering is the `publisher`.
 If specified